John Cerutti: Death

-Cerutti was supposed to broadcast the last game of the 2004 season for the Blue Jays, an afternoon home game on October 3 versus the New York Yankees, but he uncharacteristically missed an 11:00 AM pregame meeting.
+Cerutti was supposed to broadcast the last game of the 2004 season for the Blue Jays, an afternoon home game on October 3 versus the New York Yankees, but he uncharacteristically missed an 11:00 am pregame meeting.
 The production staff began to worry and started calling him.
-After numerous attempts, the police had to be brought in to break open the door of his Toronto hotel room.
-He was found without any vital signs.
-His death at age 44 was officially declared to be of natural causes due to a ventricular arrhythmia.
+After numerous attempts to contact him, the door of his Toronto hotel room was opened, where he was found without any vital signs, dead at age 44.
+Two weeks later, his death was officially declared to be of natural causes due to a ventricular arrhythmia, a condition he knew he had but had been told wasn't a major concern.

 "It was an unbelievable shock," Blue Jays president Paul Godfrey said, in various wire reports.
 "We all realize, those of us involved in winning and losing games, how unimportant that is at a time like this."

-The Toronto chapter of the Baseball Writers' Association of America paid tribute to John Cerutti in November, 2004, giving him its annual Good Guy Award and renaming the honor for him.
+The Toronto chapter of the Baseball Writers' Association of America paid tribute to Cerutti in November 2004, giving him its annual Good Guy Award and renaming the honor for him, as Cerutti was known for his exemplary character, goodwill, and sportsmanship.
 The award has been handed out every year since Toronto's inaugural season in 1977, and is given annually to an individual who best exemplifies a positive image for baseball.
-John Cerutti was known for his exemplary character, goodwill, and sportsmanship.